-Few players can emulate the feat of James Rodwell, whose 50th consecutive World Sevens Series tournament was fittingly on one of the game’s biggest stages in Hong Kong in March 2014 when England reached the Cup final.
+Few players can emulate the feat of James Rodwell, whose 50th straight World Sevens Series tournament was fittingly on the biggest stage in Hong Kong in March 2014 when England reached the Cup final.

-Amor added: “James has been outstanding for many seasons for England.
-He is a real pleasure to have in the team, a great leader for us and an incredibly valued member of the squad.”.
-James became an important figure for Team GB in the Rio 2016 Olympics, helping the squad to take the silver medal with his aerial skills and combative talents.
+He was an important figure for Team GB in the Rio 2016 Olympics, helping the squad to take the silver medal with his aerial skills and combative talents.
 He also scored two tries in the tournament.

-A graduate in Business Commerce at Birmingham University, he began playing when seven at Tring RFC, his local club, and was at Berkhamsted Collegiate School from the age of ten, where he figured at centre and full back and coach Graham Burchnall was his mentor.
+A graduate in Business Commerce at Birmingham University, he began playing when seven at Tring RFC and at Berkhamsted Collegiate School from the age of ten with coach Graham Burchnall as his mentor.

-Representative honours came thick and fast on his rise with Hertfordshire Schools 18 Group, London & South East U18, captaining North Midlands U20 and representing Midlands U20 foreshadowing appearances for English Universities in 2005, England Counties (2006) and England Sevens.
+Representative honours came thick and fast with Hertfordshire Schools U18 Group, London & South East U18, captaining North Midlands U20, representing Midlands U20, English Universities and England Counties.

 Last updated: 10 July 2017